Moses-Ian/flocking/README.md

 When boids see an obstacle, they try to align their velocity in the direction of the wall.
 In a naive approach, they end up being 'funnelled' into corners.
 If they remember the first location where they saw a wall, then they can instead try to align their velocity in the direction of a line created by their remembered point and the point where they currently see the wall.

 This is my favorite to visualize.

+### Collision

+Each obstacle is made up of a set of triangles.
+Each triangle has (x1, y1) as the obstacle's center, and (x2,y2) (x3,y3) make up the edge.
+Each frame, each boid is checked against each triangle for collision.
+If they collide, the boid is moved away.
+The direction is set by the difference between the boid's position and the triangle's (x1,y1).
+The magnitude is set by the distance between the boid's position and the line set by (x2,y2), (x3,y3).
+The position vector is then adjusted by that movement vector.

 ## Brief Explanation of the QuadTree